 This loss of self is something Norwegians have known since way before social media.
 They call it “Janteloven”.
 (The Law of Jante).

-So, why is it called Janteloven?
+Now, you might wonder, why is it named Janteloven?

 |1) You're not to think you are||anything special|

 |3) //||smarter than we are|

 |4) You're not to imagine yourself||better than we are|

 |5) You're not to think you||know more than we do|

 |7) //||are good at anything|

 |9) You're not to think||anyone cares about you|

 In essence, the rules of Janteloven are the exact opposite of what the millennial generation in the U.S. was told growing up: “you are special”.

 While the ten laws of Janteloven are grim, the will to put society's needs above one's own can have its benefits.